 Learn More About Our Boca Raton Tax Settlement Services Today

 Offers in compromise come with a number of pros and cons, many of which are specific to the individual.
-If you would like to explore the possibility of making an offer in compromise to the IRS, contact the tax consultants at East Coast Tax Consulting for a free consultation by calling 866-550-7655.
+If you would like to explore the possibility of making an offer in compromise to the IRS, call the tax consultants at East Coast Tax Consulting and ask for your free Boca Raton Tax Settlement Services consultation.